A Distributed Computationally Aware Quantizer Design via Hyper Binning: Supplementary Material

-When $n_k$ are symmetric, $I(M)$ has the behavior as shown in Fig. \ref{fig:MI} (Right).
-The decay rates are small when $M$ is large.
-However, when $M$ is small, we expect the first term to decrease slower (concavity), yielding a larger mutual information.
-As $M$ gets larger, the decrease in the first term is sharper and the mutual information decreases.
-We next formally investigate this:
+If $n_k$'s are symmetric, $I(M)$ has the behavior, as shown in Fig. \ref{fig:MI} (d).
+The decay rates are low if $M$ is large.
+However, if $M$ is small, we expect the first term to decrease slower (concavity), yielding high mutual information.
+As $M$ gets larger, the decrease in the first term is sharper, and the mutual information decays, which we formally investigate next:

 Since $h(p)-p$ is decreasing in $p$ for $p\geq 1/2$, we have that $h(\bar{p}_M)-\bar{p}_M \geq h(\bar{p}_{M+1})-\bar{p}_{M+1}$.
 However, because entropy is concave, i.e., $h(\bar{p}_M)-\bar{p}_M\geq \bar{h}_M-\bar{p}_M$ for all $M$, this does not imply that $\bar{h}_M-\bar{p}_M>h\left(p_{M+1}\right)-p_{M+1}$ for all $M$.
 When $M$ is small, the gap $h(\bar{p}_M)-\bar{h}_M$ is smaller and it is possible to have $\Delta I(M+1) \geq 0$.
 However, when $M$ gets larger, the gap $h(\bar{p}_M)-\bar{h}_M$ is larger and $\Delta I(M+1) < 0$.